-Replace the URL value is the external access URL address of the managed cluster.
+Replace the value of the URL with the URL that provides external access to the managed cluster that you are importing.

-- 8. Click Generate Command to retrieve the command to deploy the open-clustermanagement-agent-addon. - 9.
-From the Import an existing cluster window, hover and click theCopy command icon to copy the import command and the token that you are provided.
-You must click the Copy icon to receive the accurate copy.
+8. In the Import an existing cluster window, selectCopy command to copy the generated command and token to the clipboard.

 Important: The command contains pull secret information that is copied to each of the imported clusters.
 Anyone who can access the imported clusters can also view the pull secret information.
-Consider creating a secondary pull secret at https://cloud.redhat.com/ or by creating a service account so your personal credentials are not compromised.
-See Using image pull secrets or Understanding and creating service accounts for more information.
+Consider creating a secondary pull secret at https://cloud.redhat.com/ or create a service account to protect your personal credentials.
+See Using image pull secrets or Understanding and creating service accounts for more information about pull secrets.